Waubonsee has been meeting the educational needs of our community since 1966.

 Waubonsee Community College had a permanent name but had yet to locate to a permanent campus and so, when the college opened its doors for classes on Sept.
 11, 1967, the doors were those of a variety of community facilities.
 The school’s initial enrollment of 1,603 students — 403 full time and 1,200 part time — has grown steadily since that time, with the college currently serving more than 12,000 students each semester.

 A second Waubonsee campus opened in 1986 in downtown Aurora at the corner of Galena Boulevard and Stolp Avenue, but this structure ceased operations in May 2011.
-In June 2011, Waubonsee moved its downtown campus to a new 132,000-square-foot facility at 18 S. River St. The Aurora Downtown Campus remains the headquarters for Workforce Development, Adult Education, GED, English as a Second Language and the Adult Literacy Project, as well as the Illinois Small Business Development Center.
+In June 2011, Waubonsee moved its downtown campus to a new 132,000-square-foot facility at 18 S. River St. The Aurora Downtown Campus remains the headquarters for Workforce Development, Adult Education, GED, English as a Second Language and the Adult Literacy Project.

 Spring 2011 marked the beginning of courses at the college's fourth permanent campus, located in Plano.
 Situated on a nine-acre site adjacent to the Lakewood Springs development, north of Highway 34 and west of Eldamain Road near Lake Plano, the Plano Campus offers complete associate degrees to area residents, along with noncredit learning opportunities.

 The new Aurora Downtown and Plano Campuses are among the many projects undertaken as part of the 2020 College Master Plan.
-During the 2002-2003 academic year, the board of trustees adopted this plan, which outlines educational facilities necessary to meet the needs of students now and into the future.
-All four building projects planned for the Sugar Grove Campus have been completed; the Campus Operations facility opened in August 2005, the new Science Building opened during the fall 2006 semester, the Academic and Professional Center held classes for the first time in fall 2007, and the Student Center opened in spring 2009.
-In 2013 the college will break ground on a new field house that will connect with Erickson Hall, which is being remodeled as part of the project.
+During the 2002-2003 academic year, the board of trustees adopted this plan, which outlined educational facilities necessary to meet the needs of students now and into the future.
+Five building projects were completed at the Sugar Grove Campus: the Campus Operations facility opened in August 2005, the new Science Building opened during the fall 2006 semester, the Academic and Professional Center held classes for the first time in fall 2007, and the Student Center opened in spring 2009, and the Field House opened in spring 2015.

-While Waubonsee is continually working to improve its campuses, the college also recognizes the need for other convenient course locations, and so, classes are held at nearly 40 other extension sites throughout the district as well.
-For those students who prefer to learn from home, Waubonsee offers a variety of distance learning options.
+While Waubonsee is continually working to improve its campuses, the college also recognizes the need for other convenient course locations, and so, classes are held at nearly 16 other extension sites throughout the district as well.
+For those students who prefer to learn from home, Waubonsee offers online learning options.
 Waubonsee has always been a leader in distance learning, from being a founding member of the Illinois Virtual Campus (IVC) to providing courses to students statewide through Illinois Community Colleges Online (ILCCO).
-Currently, the college offers nearly 200 online courses and is one of a handful of higher education institutions in Illinois to offer fully-accredited associate degrees to students in a distance learning format.
+Currently, the college offers nearly 200 online courses and delivers fully-accredited associate degrees and certificates to students in an online format.

 As the educational needs of its district change, so too will Waubonsee Community College.
 What will always remain the same, however, is Waubonsee’s commitment to student success through quality teaching and learning experiences.